epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 *The Data Bus and the Instruction Bus.*

-Both buses have an arbiter that selects which bus master gets access to the MUX.
+Both buses have an arbiter that selects which bus master can access the MUX.

 I'm retaining the VS0 bus master ports to keep the option of experimenting with alternative CPU designs as DFX Reconfigurable Modules.
 In such a configuration, the Ibex CPU would go quiet after launching the VS0-based CPU, and VS0 would effectively become the only bus master on the system.